ednanf/Project4/README.md

 webView.scrollView.contentInsetAdjustmentBehavior = .automatic

-Now, the scrolling works as it should.
+Now, the scrolling works as intended.